 - Possibility to wrap native code into JS.
 If the dev knows native languages, he can write some piece of the app on the native level and then wrap that up into a React Native component shareable between both IOS and Android platforms.

 Enough about React Native.
-Why choose Flutter?
+Why opt for Flutter development?

 - Fast as native solutions.
 There’s no JS-bridge in the middle — Dart compiles directly to native code.
 It means that the speed of operations is comparable to Objective-C, Swift, Java, or Kotlin.